-Planting Flax (Linu sėja)
+Planting Flax (Linų sėja)

-same way as a grain crop in plots of many plants crowded together.
-Flax seeds (sėmenys) are planted in May, or the beginning of June in well prepared and fertile soil. about 15g in a square meter to produce tall and slender flax.
+Flax is an annual plant grown in the sameway as a grain crop in plots of many plants crowded together.
+Flax seeds (sėmenys) are planted in May, or the beginning of Junein well prepared and fertile soil. about 15g in a square meter to produce tall and slender flax.
 Flax likes full sun.
 It is also good to cover it with a netting to prevent birds from eating the seeds.
 Flax roots are only 4"-5" long, so the field doesn't need to be tilled too deep.
 In less than two months as the flax reaches full height, the most beautiful and magic moment comes when the flax forms buds and come into bloom.
-It is like a reflection of the
+It is like a reflection of the blue sky.